Management Accelerator | Module 3: Managing Strategy

 Meetings Mastery

-June 20, 9:00 am – 12:30 pm
+June 10, 2026 9:00 am – 12:30 pm

 Optimizing meetings is critical for managers who need to protect and take back time.
-This workshop provides the skills and confidence managers need to become outstanding meeting leaders.
+This session provides the skills and confidence managers need to become outstanding meeting leaders.
 Learn how to engineer optimized meetings that are useful, productive, and energizing – even when you are not in charge.

-What you will do in this workshop:
+What you will do in this session:

 • Learn the responsibilities of being a meeting owner